Serving Philadelphia, Wayne, Lancaster, the Main Line, King of Prussia, PA, New Jersey and the neighboring tri state areas

 Some of the most common problems associated with thyroid eye disease are:

 Before surgical intervention for this eye condition, ophthalmologists will typically try to treat with eye drops, steroids, medications or other non-surgical methods.
-In some cases, surgery is necessary.
+In some cases, surgery is necessary and at Morgenstern Center we strive to deliver the best thyroid eye disease surgery Philadelphia has to offer.
 Surgery may be required for:

 The tissue changes of thyroid eye disease can continue to evolve for several months to a year.
 During this time, your doctor will focus on alleviating your symptoms with lubricating eye drops or medications.
 If a serious, sight-threatening problem arises, other treatment interventions may be required.
 For the most part, any surgical intervention will be postponed until the ongoing physical changes stabilize.

-A qualified ophthalmologist and oculoplastic surgeon like Dr. Morgenstern and Dr. Giacometti can determine the route of treatment that will be most effective for the eye and vision problems you are currently experiencing.
+A qualified ophthalmologist and oculoplastic surgeon like Dr. Morgenstern can determine the route of treatment that will be most effective for the eye and vision problems you are currently experiencing.